zaalbarxx/vue-select/docs/content/index.md

 :::

 Vue Select provides a default template that fits most use cases.
-The component is designed to be as lightweight as possible,while maintaining high standards for accessibility, developer experience, and customization.
+The component is designed to be as lightweight as possible, while maintaining high standards for accessibility, developer experience, and customization.

 :::quick-links